USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

 Okay, we have just done the hard part of amplicon sequence analysis.
 At this point we have our BIOM count table, the representative sequence variants and a stats file for Deblur.

+We have just called sequence variants two different ways.
+In a real workflow you would only use one method.
+From here on out we will use the output of dada2 only: ```table-dada2.qza```.

 # Adding metadata and examining count tables

 ```bash